rbeura009/Assessment/README.md

 The application provides a basic setup using **Create React App** with a typescript template.

-The description of the API is available [here](https://restcountries.eu/?ref=public-apis)
+The description of the API is available [here](https://restcountries.eu/?ref=public-apis) In case above apis doesnt work, make use of dummy json that you would like to show up with below details.

 ## Requirements